RyanROCKET-YYH/349-lab4/README.txt

 Yuhong Yao(yuhongy), Yiying Li(yiyingl4)

-It's our first time to use RTOS.
+It's our first time to use FreeRTOS.
 It's really cool.

 Yiying worked on integrating FreeRTOS, 6.4 task, and at command function.
 Yuhong handled the remaining parts and combined everything together.